Waqrapukara Full Day Hike

 - Comfortable, lightweight trekking clothes or activewear (layers recommended)

-- Waterproof, sturdy hiking boots with good ankle support and traction
+- Comfortable hiking shoes with good ankle support and traction

 - Waterproof jacket or rain poncho